-It was the idea of the architects of the Amsterdam School that working class people should live among beauty.
+It was the idea of the architects of the Amsterdam School that working-class people should live among beauty.
 Thus they created a living space that would ‘uplift’ the worker and his family.
 ‘A palace for the worker’, they called it.
-It was the first time such care, investment and dedication was put into the building of worker’s homes.
+It was the first time such care, investment and dedication were put into the building of worker’s homes.

 Amsterdam School architecture

-Museum The Ship Amsterdam
+Museum The Ship in Amsterdam

 A free tour is included when you visit Amsterdam Museum The Ship.
 The knowledgable tour guide takes you around the building, inside the old post office, inside a replica of a slum house and to a replica of a typical 1920’s family home.

-How to get there
+How to get there to Museum The Ship